 A first OP example¶

-Performing numeric Operating Point (OP) simulations with ahkab
+Performing numeric Operating Point (OP) simulations with ahkab of

 linear networks – like those in undergrad network theory textbooks– is